bentomhall/nih-system/homebrewery/core.homebrew.md

 When you ready a spell, you cast it as normal (other than checking for valid targets and range) but hold its energy, which you release with your reaction when the trigger occurs.
 To be readied, a spell must have a casting time of 1 action, and holding onto the spell's magic requires concentration.
 If your concentration is broken, the spell dissipates without taking effect.
 For example, if you are concentrating on the web spell and ready magic-missile, your web spell ends, and if you take damage before you release magic-missile with your reaction, your concentration might be broken.

 Note that you cannot Ready an action outside of the initiative order (ie outside of combat).
-Adventurers and monsters are presumed (unless shown otherwise, such as by surprise) to be ready for combat---the entire point of the initiative system is to decide who could react to the presence of a threat first.
+Adventurers and monsters are presumed (unless shown otherwise, such as by surprise) to be ready for combat.
+In fact, the entire point of the initiative system is to decide who could react to the presence of a threat first.

 ### Search